junh1024/junh1024-Documents/Audio/Surround/Home Theater Audio Formats Myths.md

 ### If you have a 5.1.2 system, but have an object at height front, it will phantom image between front & height side speakers
 FALSE.
 It may play back using height speakers only (Atmos), or ELL (DTS-X).

-### Atmos soundtracks will sound the same on all 5.1 system
+### Atmos soundtracks will sound the same on all 5.1 systems
 FALSE.
-Speaker panning will changce depending on how old your AVR is.
+Speaker panning will change depending on how old your AVR is.

 ### Side speakers will image halfway back on a 5.1 AVR
 FALSE.
 On older AVRs, it will image all the way back.
 On Atmos AVRs, it will image about 2/3s back.

 ### 5.1.2 systems can reproduce all circular pans.
+FALSE.
 If there is a circular pan @ 100% height, it will get all downmixed into HSL & HSR, transforming a circular movement into a LR movement.
 The only way to avoid this is to pan at partial height so you get some height depth.
 Ironically, it will sound OK on 2D 5.1 & 7.1 systems.

 ### Channels are always at ear-level and objects can only be at the top
 FALSE.
 Atmos FC Base is 7.1.2, 2 side height.
 Objects can also be at ELL.